Marko Tsepenkov: Biography

-He moved with his family to Sofia in 1888, where he was to live the rest of his life.
-Here he was encouraged by Prof. Ivan Shishmanov, who includes his recordings in several volumes of the “Collection of works of the popular spirit” (SBNU).
-In this collection, published until in 1900, Tsepenkov publishes many tales and legends, songs, a great number of beliefs and curses, interpretations of dreams, magic formulas, habits and rites, proverbs, riddles and folklore for children.
-Between 1896 and 1911, he published about 10 of his poems and his play "Cane Voivoda," which confirmed his own creative and literary pledge.
-He also wrote about a dozen songs with patriotic themes, and his "Autobiography".
+He moved with his family to Sofia in 1888.
+Here he was encouraged by professor Ivan Shishmanov, who included his recordings in several volumes of the “Collection of works of the popular spirit” (SBNU).
+In this collection, published until in 1900, Tsepenkov published many tales and legends, songs, a great number of beliefs and curses, interpretations of dreams, magic formulas, habits and rites, proverbs, riddles and folklore for children.
+Between 1896 and 1911, he published about 10 of his poems and his play "Cane Voivoda".
+He also wrote about a dozen songs with patriotic themes.
 Tsepenkov was in close relations with his countryman, then Metropolitan of Stara Zagora, Metodi Kusev.
+His writing career lasted over almost 40 years.
+He had collected 5,032 proverbs, 681 stories, 170 poems, 100 riddles, 389 beliefs, 46 incantations, 201 dreams and their interpretations, and 67 children's games.
+His "Autobiography" documented life in Prilep.
+He died in 1920 in Sofia.

 Legacy

-The "Institute of Folklore" of the Bulgarian Academy of Sciences works today with the complete edition in six volumes of these folk materials.
-His collected folk works were published in ten books in Skopje in 1972.
+The "Institute of Folklore" of the Bulgarian Academy of Sciences has a complete edition in six volumes of his folk materials.
+His collected folk works were published in ten books in the Socialist Republic of Macedonia in 1972.
 A selection of his folktales have been published in English, such as 19th Century Macedonian Folktales by the Macquarie University in Sydney in 1991.
 In his honor, the Macedonian institute for folklore is named after him.
+According to the Macedonian historiography in the post-World War II period, he was an ethnic Macedonian writer and poet.
+Per an UDBA document, the Macedonian cultural historian and folklorist Blaže Ristovski, who was director of the Institute of folklore "Marko Cepenkov" in Skopje, said there is no document where Tsepenkov presented himself as an ethnic Macedonian.
+A local publication in present-day North Macedonia published a non-redacted version of his work Siljan the Stork in 2006.